-“In Canberra, there’s a huge range,” says Grace.
+“In Canberra, there’s a huge range,” says Dave.
 “Fees can be as low as 4%, or as much as 11%.
 Then there are ancillary fees on top.
 If it’s an all-inclusive fee, you may be looking at 16% or more.”

 The property management fee pays for your property manager to: